MohammedAlmostfa/Laravel-X-academy-intership/LibraryManagementSystem/README.md

 -   Add, delete, modify and view users.
 -   View user by his name.
 -   View borrowing history.
--   Delete the borrowing record using a date so that anything before this date is deleted.
+-   Delete the borrowing record which is returned using a date so that anything before this date is deleted.
 -   View transaction history by a specific date.
 -   Delete reviews